Topics Map > Accessibility

 • Heading 4 - Use heading 4 for subtopics within a heading 3 topic.
 E.g., Yosemite National Park

-Headings Use Canvas Heading Styles
+Canvas Heading Styles

-In order for screen readers to recognize your headings in Canvas pages, announcements, and discussions, you must apply the Canvas heading level formats to your headings in the content editor rather than simply manually making your heading text large and bold.
+In order for screen readers to recognize your headings in Canvas pages, announcements, and discussions, you must apply the Canvas heading level styles to your headings in the content editor rather than simply manually making your heading text large and bold.
+Note that the default settings in the Canvas heading styles are already accessible.

 Video Tutorial - Applying Canvas Heading Styles